Modern Slavery Act 2015 Statement

-- Assumes corporate responsibility by making a commitment to the most vulnerable members of society;
+- Assumes corporate responsibility by committing the most vulnerable members of society;

 - Seeks to maintain and develop strong relationships with suppliers, based on transparent, stable, reliable and robust supply chains;

-- Aims to maintain staff retention and loyalty through a group culture based on the values of mutual respect, excellence, trust and sustainability; and
+- Aims to support staff retention and loyalty through a group culture based on the values of mutual respect, excellence, trust and sustainability; and

 - Intends to protect and enhance the value of its brand.